Adnan-edu/YOLOv12/Testing-Analyzing-YOLOv12-Model-Performance/Model-Performance.md

-# YOLOv12 Custom Object Detection Script (using Ultralytics)
+# YOLO Object Detection and Blurring Scripts (using Ultralytics)

 ## Description

-This Python script demonstrates real-time object detection on video files or webcam streams using a YOLO model via the `ultralytics` library and OpenCV (`cv2`).
-It processes video frames, identifies objects based on the COCO dataset, draws bounding boxes with class labels and confidence scores, calculates and displays the processing Frames Per Second (FPS), and saves the resulting video.
+This repository contains two Python scripts demonstrating real-time object detection using a YOLO model via the `ultralytics` library and OpenCV (`cv2`).

+1.  **`main.py`**: Performs standard object detection on video files or webcam streams.
+It identifies objects, draws bounding boxes with class labels and confidence scores, calculates FPS, and saves the annotated video.
+2.  **`obj_blurring.py`**: Extends the functionality of `main.py`.
+In addition to detection and annotation, it **blurs the area inside each detected bounding box** before drawing the box outline and label.

+Both scripts process video frames, identify objects based on the COCO dataset, calculate and display the processing Frames Per Second (FPS), and save the resulting video.

-**Note on "YOLOv12":** The script loads a model named `yolo12n.pt`.
+**Note on "YOLOv12":** The scripts load a model named `yolo12n.pt`.
 As of this writing, "YOLOv12" is not an officially recognized version from the original YOLO authors or major research groups.
 This might be a custom-trained model, an unofficial variant, or potentially a naming convention specific to a certain project using the `ultralytics` framework (which commonly supports YOLOv5, YOLOv8, etc.).
 The underlying detection principles and usage with the `ultralytics` library remain consistent.

 ## Table of Contents